 Much of Istanbul is accessible or there is the attitude to make things accessible.
-Clearly people and society has thought about the needs of the disabled.
+Clearly, people and society have thought about the needs of the disabled.
 Folks normally have an accommodating response when asked for help.

 Istanbul is a city of 14 million people that is over 2000 years old.
-On my five-day stop I saw about half of the major tourist sites.
+On my five-day stop, I saw about half of the major tourist sites.
 On top of that list is the Hagia Sofia.
-Entry fee was waived and I got to cut the able bodied line.
+The entry fee was waived and I got to cut the able-bodied line.
 This secular national park is perfectly flat with large smooth marble tiles.
 The part where some wheelchair users might have trouble is going over the thresholds of several doorways.
 The space is wide enough but the four thresholds to get fully inside are between 3” and 5” high.
-There are short wooden ramps laid down to assist, but they can be relatively steep, rickety, and the crown of threshold is unevenly worn down.
+There are short wooden ramps laid down to assist, but they can be relatively steep, rickety, and the crown of the threshold is unevenly worn down.
 Once inside you are in one of the oldest largest buildings in the world.
 Awe-inspiring.

 The Blue Mosque accommodates wheelchairs.
 There are limited visiting times for non-Muslims, and the timing never worked out for me to see the interior.
 I got as far as the inner courtyard.
 Be aware wheelchair visitors are required to transfer into a mosque wheelchair.
 The purpose is to protect the carpet that is hundreds of years old.

 I toured the Grand Bazaar, and found that manageable.
-The pavement was smooth, and most shops while small, have level entryways.
-I saw signs for fully wheelchair accessible bathrooms, but I did not visit them.
-I visited Istanbul Modern, Istanbul’s modern new art museum.
-And it was gloriously fully modern—nuff said.
+The pavement was smooth, and most small shops have level entryways.
+I saw signs for fully wheelchair accessible bathrooms but did not visit them.
+I visited Istanbul’s modern art museum, and it was gloriously fully modern.
 I visited the Naval Museum.
 It was fully ramped, but some ramps were steep and there were no elevators.